braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Section 3.5 Overview**]

-With a parallel engine igniting geometry from symmetry split, protect evolution from drifts: an edge beyond locality or path cloning requires detection and fix without total rewind.
-This section builds resilience via stabilizer quantum error correction isomorphism, framing the causal graph space as a Hilbert realm where axioms yield Z-projectors for validity, triplets give syndrome tuples for excitations, and rewrites serve as X-flips to realign the codespace.
+With a parallel engine igniting geometry from a symmetry split, we face a new existential threat; drift.
+If the same mechanism that created the universe (random fluctuation) continues unchecked, it could dissolve the nascent structure back into chaos.
+An edge that reaches beyond its locality or a path cloning event requires detection and repair without necessitating a total rewind of the cosmic history.
+We cannot rely on global constraints that require checking the entire universe to validate a single interaction.
+We need a local immune system.
+We find this resilience by establishing an isomorphism between our causal graph and a stabilizer quantum error correction code.

-Graphs map to $(\mathbb{C}^2)^{\otimes K}$, qubits per potential edge (|0⟩ absent, |1⟩ present), Z for checks, X for toggles; hard projectors like $(I + Z)/2$ bar 2-cycles and long links via undirected distance $\bar{d} > 2$, soft K-operators on triplets span eight states from vacuum (+1,+1,+1) to excitation (-1,-1,-1).
-Commutativity arises from disjoint Z-supports, non-triviality from the vacuum's +1 space, forming a hybrid code where classical faults prompt quantum-like mends, scalable and topological.
+We frame the causal graph space as a Hilbert realm where axioms correspond to Z-projectors for validity, triplets provide syndrome tuples for excitations, and rewrites serve as X-flips to realign the codespace.
+We visualize the state of the universe not just as a list of edges, but as a vector in a high-dimensional space $(\mathbb{C}^2)^{\otimes K}$.
+In this view, the axioms are not just rules; they are operators.
+The Z operators check for validity by measuring the parity of connections and the closure of loops.
+Hard projectors like $(I + Z)/2$ create a rigid boundary for what is physically possible, barring $2$-cycles and long links via an undirected distance $\bar{d} > 2$.

-The QECC turns the substrate self-repairing, axioms as binding checks localizing errors.
+When the system deviates from the manifold of valid graphs it triggers a "syndrome."
+Soft K-operators on triplets span eight states from the vacuum $(+1,+1,+1)$ to a full excitation $(-1,-1,-1)$.
+A violation acts like a quasiparticle, an excitation that carries energy.
+The rewrite rule is effectively a relaxation process; it flips the state (the X operator) to return the system to the ground state.
+This system is scalable and topological, meaning that the stability of the universe does not depend on a central processor but emerges from the local connectivity itself.
+The QECC turns the substrate into a self-repairing fabric, ensuring that a violation in one corner of the universe does not collapse the entire structure.
 :::

 ### 3.5.1 Definition: The Generalized Stabilizer Formulation {#3.5.1}